 - Apply by February 1 to begin studies anytime between May and August of the same year.

-ALBERTA BLUE CROSS 50th ANNIVERSARY SCHOLARSHIPS FOR ABORIGINAL STUDENTS - up to $1,500
+ALBERTA BLUE CROSS 50th ANNIVERSARY SCHOLARSHIPS FOR INDIGENOUS STUDENTS - 3 of $1,500

 ALBERTA MILK - MILK EVERY MOMENT SCHOLARSHIP - $1000 (2 available – 1 female, 1 male)

 This award is for students who achieve a balance in life, participate in school life, and have the desire to do great things in life.

 - Participate in athletic activities (school intramurals, member of a sports team, or participate in activities outside of school i.e. Dance, water polo, hockey, karate, etc.)

 - Demonstrate an attitude of fair play and sportsmanship while participating in sport and social activities

 - Show personal development with involvement in activities other than athletics and academics (i.e. Community work, hobbies, clubs, youth programs, etc.)

 - Plan to attend a post-secondary facility in Canada

 Applicants will be required to submit four complete copies of the application signed by the student and school principal/assistant principal, a resume, maximum two letters of reference, and an essay of a maximum of 500 words.
 The Alberta Milk Never Stop application form, requirements and eligibility criteria are posted on the ASAA website http://www.asaa.ca/recognition/scholarships/alberta-milk-asaa-scholarship.
 Students must be nominated by their school.
 Please contact your Career Centre to request consideration.
 The deadline for schools to submit to ASAA is June 30 annually, so students must have their applications in at their High School Career Centre on or before June 10 annually.